 \section{Introduction}

-The study of the decay modes of these $B$ mesons play a crucial role in probing the competence of the Standard Model (SM) and also prodding for the possibilities of any New Physics (NP) scenarios.
+The study of the decay modes of these $B$ mesons play a crucial role in probing the competence of the Standard Model (SM) and also probing for the possibilities of any New Physics (NP) scenarios.
 For example, these related semileptonic and leptonic decay modes are useful in extracting the Cabibbo-Kobayashi-Maskawa (CKM) matrix elements.
-In addition, there are a number of physical observables, examination of which might hint towards the desired inferences, out of which we confine ourselves within the analysis of the more prominent ones, namely the lepton flavor universality violating (LFUV) observables.
-Lepton flavor universality (LFU) is a fundamental principle in SM which asserts that interactions involving different flavors of charged leptons should be the same, provided identical kinematic conditions are met for all the three cases, and if any violation arises should be solely due to the mass difference of the leptons.
+In addition, there are a number of physical observables, an examination of which might hint towards the desired inferences, out of which we confine ourselves within the analysis of the more prominent ones, namely the lepton flavor universality violating (LFUV) observables.
+Lepton flavor universality (LFU) is a fundamental principle in the SM that asserts the interactions involving different flavors of charged leptons should be the same, provided identical kinematic conditions are met for all three cases, and if any violation arises, it should be solely due to the mass difference of the leptons.

-Recently, a different member of the $B$ meson family has gained much more interest in the phenomogical arena.
+Recently, a different member of the $B$ meson family has gained much more interest in the phenomenological arena.
 It is the bound state of a $b$ and $c$ quark, also known as the $B_{c}$ meson.
 Being first discovered by the CDF collaboration \cite{CDF:1998ihx} at Tevatron in 1998 through the semileptonic modes $B_{c}\rightarrow J/\psi(\mu^{+}\mu^{-})\ell^{+}X$, it paved the way and gathered enough interest for further experimental studies to be conducted in full swing.
-At present LHCb is expected to produce about $5\times 10^{10}$ $B_{c}$ events each year \cite{PepeAltarelli:2008yyl}, making it possible to venture further into the physics concerning the decay modes of the $B_{c}$ mesons, with precision that had not been possible to attain before.
+At present, LHCb is expected to produce about $5\times 10^{10}$ $B_{c}$ events each year \cite{PepeAltarelli:2008yyl}, making it possible to venture further into the physics concerning the decay modes of the $B_{c}$ mesons, with precision that had not been possible to attain before.